mezw/mapbox-gl-js-docs/docs/pages/example/mapbox-gl-geocoder-with-flyto.md

 - "import iframe from './mapbox-gl-geocoder-with-flyto.html?iframe';"
 ---

-Use camera animation options with the [mapbox-gl-geocoder](https://github.com/mapbox/mapbox-gl-geocoder) to create a custom animation when the user selects a result.
+This example uses camera animation options with the [mapbox-gl-geocoder](https://github.com/mapbox/mapbox-gl-geocoder) control to create a custom [`flyTo`](https://docs.mapbox.com/mapbox-gl-js/api/map/#map#flyto) animation when the user selects a search result returned by the [Mapbox Geocoding API](https://docs.mapbox.com/api/search/geocoding/).

+Search for a place like _Port-au-Prince_ to see the animation.

 {{ <Example html={html} iframeSrc={iframe} {...this.props} /> }}